 The Maps app enables you to find locations and view them on the map.
 However, the real power of the Maps app is that you can then get detailed, turn-by-turn, voice directions to those places.
-You can use these directions to drive, walk, or even take public transportation to the places you find.
+You can use these directions to drive, walk, take public transportation, or even connect to a ride-share service (such as Lyft) to the places you find.
 Maps monitors your path; when there are issues that might be a problem, such as heavy traffic or an accident, the app attempts to reroute you to a better way.